 5. Keep Those Tires Properly Inflated

 This summer road trip season, our family at Peninsula would like to wish everyone safe and happy travels!
-While rising gas prices remain out of our control, we hope these 5 tips will be able to help you keep your vehicle’s fuel economy within your control.
-Should you find yourself in need of collision repair services while in the Bay Area, please give us a call and rest assured that you will receive quality repairs with the health and safety of everyone in mind.
+While rising gas prices remain out of our control, we hope these 5 tips will help you keep your vehicle’s fuel economy within your control.
+Should you find yourself in need of collision repair services while in the Bay Area, please give us a call!
+Rest assured that you will receive quality repairs with the health and safety of everyone in mind.

 Peninsula Auto Body